 - Neon green color that stands out like a sore thumb

-Get the Flexzilla garden hose on Amazon, at Ace Hardware, or at Walmart.
+Get the Flexzilla garden hose on Amazon, and Ace Hardware.

 The manufacturer claims the Yamatic Garden Hose comes with exclusive No Permanent Kink Memory (NPKM), which keeps the hose from kinking and twisting on itself.
 I tend to agree.
 Just by turning on the water, the pressure straightened out the hose, but it was still flexible enough to curl around the base of a tree.
 It was just as flexible at 40 degrees Fahrenheit as it was at 60 degrees.
 Initially, the connection to the spigot was leaky, and either the washer fell out of the fitting, or it was never in the fitting.
 Still, by borrowing a washer from another hose, I could attach the Yamatic hose without leaks.

 The hose easily withstood being backed over by the car, and it didn’t kink when I looped it into a knot and pulled the end.
 Both ends of the hose have nonslip grips that make attaching the hose to the spigot and nozzles easier.

 The Yamatic hose is ⅝ inch in diameter and 30 feet long.
 It’s made from bright orange polyurethane infused with UV protectants to keep the hose flexible and supple longer.
 The color is a little bright for my taste, but it won’t get lost in the garden.
 It comes with solid brass connectors and weighs in at 8.21 pounds.

 - Neon orange (although some may like this)